Dust and house painting Sydney

 - Clean any fans, especially ceiling fans, in the room.
 These harbour dust.

-- Cover any bookshelves or furniture which will harbour dust.
-Anything with small and uneven surfaces (knickknacks, shelves …etc.) are an issue.
+- Cover any bookshelves or furniture that will harbour dust.
+Anything with small and uneven surfaces (knickknacks, shelves …etc.) is an issue.

 - Cover the floor, especially carpeted floors, with groundsheets.

 - Use a fan to blow air out of the room when painting.
 This also helps dispel fumes.

 - An air filter will remove a great deal of dust; Use this the night before painting.

 - If possible then raise the humidity of the room.
 A dry room harbours more dust.
 More water content in the air means less floating dust.

 Modern paints that are water-based and fast-drying will have fewer issues with accumulating dust.
 When a painting job is done professionally there should be no issue with dust getting stuck on the paint.